 See Related: Best Alternatives to Skyscanner

 With all this in mind, I would recommend this as one of the sites that travelers on a budget look at when booking their next trip, especially if booking flights to or from a major city.

 Of course, one must be advised that a deal might change instantly due to ever-changing flight prices.
-However, this can happen and does happen on all budget airfare websites and is par for the course.
+However, this can happen on all budget airfare websites and is par for the course.

 With an easy-to-use interface, thousands of deals daily, and helpful features that cater to your interests and schedules, Airfarewatchdog is a tool that can aid you in planning your next adventure and saving money while doing it.